 TRAVEL IN SLOVENIA AFTER COVID-19

-Please also check our Book & Travel With Confidence policy with more information about what we do to keep you safe and learn about our updated cancellation policy for risk-free bookings in 2021, in case the coronavirus situation in Slovenia or your home country remains uncertain.
+Please also check our Book & Travel With Confidence policy with more information about what we do to keep you safe and learn about our updated cancellation policy for risk-free bookings in 2022, in case the coronavirus situation in Slovenia or your home country becomes uncertain.

-Considering many travelers are not yet comfortable to travel during the coronavirus outbreak, yet eager to stay close to us and Slovenia and rather plan for the future, we have launched our Slotrips Blog with the ‘Sign me up’ option, to never miss out.
+Considering some travelers are not yet comfortable to travel, yet eager to stay close to us and Slovenia and rather plan for the future, we have launched our Slotrips Blog with the ‘Sign me up’ option, to never miss out.